The Briarwood Singers

 The Briarwood Singers (aka The Briarwoods) were a 1960s folk band from Miami, Florida consisting of Stan Beach, Barry Monroe, Harry Scholes, Bob Hoffman and Dorinda Duncan.
-The band is perhaps best known for performing as the opening act of The Beatles' February 12, 1964 concert at Carnegie Hall.
-In 1963 the group released the album Well, Well, Well on United Artists Records, produced by LeRoy Holmes.
+The band is now best known for performing as the opening act of The Beatles' February 12, 1964 concert at Carnegie Hall.
+In January 1964 the group released the album Well, Well, Well on United Artists Records, produced by LeRoy Holmes.
 The group also released a cover of the traditional folk song, "He Was a Friend of Mine" in December 1963.
 The "He Was a Friend of Mine" single was intended as a lament for the recently assassinated John F. Kennedy and peaked as #126 on the Billboard singles chart.

 In July 1963, prior to becoming a recording act, the group began playing regularly at the Crossway Inn in Miami.
 The General Manager of the Crossway Inn, Ray Barbarino, had networking connections and expertise as an entertainment manager and promoter.
 Utilizing these connections, Barbarino brought his friend and colleague, LeRoy Holmes of United Artists Records, down from New York to listen to the band, successfully securing a recording contract for them with the label.
 During the mid-1960s, the Crossway Inn hosted appearances by many top celebrities and bands, including Peter, Paul and Mary, The Mamas & the Papas, Fats Domino, and Guy Lombardo & his Orchestra.
 Over the years, several local Miami talents have become national celebrities following appearances at the Crossway Inn, including The Miami Sound Machine (featuring singer Gloria Estefan) and the popular Latin singer, Willie Chirino.
 After signing with United Artists, the Briarwood Singers' recorded their one and only album, Well, Well, Well which was issued in late 1963.
 In early 1964, Barbarino arranged for the band to be the opening act for The Beatles while working with Jackie Gleason and the Miami Beach Convention Center management team.